-In addition to the PayPal account, I’ve also generated a “Go Fund Me” account (both links are now posted in the upper right side column on this page), and have set a goal there of $5,000.
+In addition to the PayPal account – where I’ve set a goal of around $800, I’ve also generated a “Go Fund Me” account (both links are now posted in the upper right side column on this page), and have set a goal there of $5,000.
 This will be an ongoing effort, but my goal is to have this money raised in a month’s time.
 If you support this blog and know others who do, please contribute via the PayPal or Go Fund Me links and make sure to share them on your Twitter and Facebook pages.
 I really appreciate the support already given but more is always encouraged and very much appreciated.
 Thank you!

 This past week we got off to a slow start with the tip jar.
 Had a few nice donations, but I’m hoping in the coming weeks it picks up.
 Thanks again in advance.

 If these last two Tweets (as of this writing) from the @BarackObama Twitter feed don’t (unfortunately) sum up the absolute arrogance of our “me first” celebrity President, I don’t know what does:

 "This weekend, Michelle and I join our fellow Christians in marking Good Friday and celebrating Easter." —President Obama